 If you have additional questions, contact the Admissions Office at 910-695-3781.

 Complete free online admission application.
-You must complete your online residency interview before your application will be submitted.
+As part of the application process, you must complete your online residency interview before your application will be submitted.

 Submit official transcripts from high school and any colleges attended.

 International college transcripts must be translated into English with a comprehensive course-by-course report before the Office of Records and Registration at Sandhills will evaluate these documents for potential transfer credits.
-Currently, World Educational Services, Inc. (WES) is the only company from which Sandhills will accept comprehensive course-by-course foreign college transcript reports.
+Sandhills will accept official course-by-course foreign college transcript reports from companies that are members of either the Association of International Credential Evaluators (AICE) or the National Association of Credential Evaluation Services (NACES).

-Students must contact WES directly and instruct them to mail an official report directly to Sandhills.
+Students must contact the company directly and instruct them to mail an official report directly to Sandhills.
 Students also must request a course-by-course evaluation.
 Document-by-document evaluations will not be accepted by Sandhills for transfer credit.
 Contact the Office of Records & Registration at (910) 695-3739 for further information.

 4) Take the TOEFL